 The forms listed are fill-able and save-able in the pdf format.
-We prefer that all documents be typed before submission.
+All documents must be typed before submission.

 You don't have to have work with the person to get them to write a letter of recommendation.
 You could utilize a colleague from another clinic who is a credentialed technician, VTS in one of the other specialties, or a pathologist.
 You can also utilize contacts that you make at seminars or the pathologist that you submit samples to at a diagnostic facility.
 The letter just has to attest to your character, integrity, professional ethics, and technical ability and should be someone who can provide an honest assessment.

 No, you do not have to start all over.
 You can have additional persons signing off on your skills as long as we have current contact information for each one.